ibkbcn/Real-Estate-Profitability-Forecaster/README.md

 ## Model Evaluation

-To rigorously evaluate the performance of our models, we utilized the following metrics:
+To rigorously evaluate the performance of the models, the following metrics were utilized:

 * **R² (Coefficient of Determination):**
     * *Significance:* Indicates the proportion of the variance in the dependent variable (Price) that is predictable from the independent variables (Features).
 A higher score implies a better fit.